 He created Wonder Woman the first Female Super Hero as a role model for women and who with her “lasso of truth” (which equated to his other creation, the lie detector) could overcome all evil.

 I have always been fascinated with people!
-Whether that is as a small boy watching the Mill Workers and Miner’s queue up to go on holiday on one of our coaches (the wheeled variety) or listening to snatches of conversations of people walking by, it’s the same, I just love seeing people interact and have fun.
+Whether that is as a small boy watching the Mill Workers and Miner’s queue up to go on holiday on one of our coaches (the wheeled variety) or listening to snatches of conversations of people walking by.
+I just love seeing people interact and have fun.
 My ultimate sense of satisfaction is to witness people doing things they didn’t think possible.
 It’s been that way all my working life.
 If I have worked with or assisted these people in some way – that’s even more satisfying!

 I see myself as a facilitator clearing the clouds and fog of confusion so that people can see a positive future for themselves.
 I hope that if you do agree to allow me to work with you won’t be saying “Look what he has done to me” but “Look at what I have done for myself.”